RomainLAU/Escape-Game/README.md

 ## Students who worked on the project:

-Laurent Romain: developped the game on Unreal Engine 4, Mignon Lucas: developped the hint system with Python, Maillot Flavien: found the subject of riddles,
+- Laurent Romain: developed the game on Unreal Engine 4,
+- Mignon Lucas: developed the hint system with Python,
+- Maillot Flavien: found the subject of riddles,
-Rodière Rémi: developped all python scripts (except the hint script) and created all the riddles.
+- Rodière Rémi: developed all python scripts (except the hint script) and created all the riddles.